Problem areas on piano – work harder or work smarter?

 However, what about a passage where we have a limitation?
 I feel here there is perhaps far more crossover.
 Let’s go back to octaves.
 To some extent, there will be no miraculous technical fix.
 To even aspire to play octaves like Martha Argerich or Yuja Wang, then there is years of work required.
 I’d find it very hard to believe that either of them woke up one day and thought, oh, if I just do this, then I’ll be able to play Liszt’s Erlkönig in an effortless manner.

-Indeed, Martha Argerich in an interview that I translated in this article said that she still found octaves difficult.
+Indeed, Martha Argerich in an interview (that I translated in this article on whether some things are piano facts or mere opinions) said that she still found octaves difficult.
 Despite her ‘technique’, being able to play octaves as they present themselves in a given piece is still ‘difficult’.
 So, definitely, we’ll need more work!

 However, if we aren’t using an appropriate technique, then no amount of practice will get us beyond whatever limitation we have – be it speed, stamina or tone.